eclipse-openj9/openj9/doc/compiler/hcr/NextGenHCR.md

 interpreter can begin execution of the monitor enter.
 Under post execution OSR, the transition occurs after the OSR point has been evaluated in JITed code.
-This is achieved by offsetting the desired transition bytecode index by the size of the OSR point’s opcode.
+This is achieved by offsetting the desired transition bytecode index by the size of the OSR point's opcode.
 NextGenHCR is implemented using post execution OSR, such that OSR guards are taken after the yield to the VM.
 A significant concern with post execution OSR is that the transition may be delayed until after a series of pending push slots, such as storing a call result, to ensure